Featuring 20 of this year's most celebrated films, The Guilty Pleasures Collection is not to be missed!

 Youth (2016) - 18 mins

-As Joel and Alice approach their golden years, they embark into a brand new world together: a world where their ageing selves can be traded in for the bodies of younger strangers, and their love can live forever.
+As Joel and Alice approach their golden years, they embark into a brand new world together: a world where their ageing selves can be traded in for the bodies of younger strangers, meaning their 'love' can last forever.
 Using most of their life savings, the two schedule their “Renewal” procedures.
-Alice goes first, transplanting her mind, soul, and personality into a28-year-old body.
+Alice goes first, transplanting her mind, soul, and personality into a 28-year-old body.

 Jury Prize: Alameda International Film Festival 2016

 Audience Award: San Jose International Film Festival 2016

 Gridlock is a thriller set during a traffic jam on a narrow country road.
 When Eoin's (Moe Dunford) young daughter Emma goes missing from their car, he forms a desperate search party to find her.
 But as panic takes hold among the other drivers, the search for a missing girl quickly descends into a frenzied witch-hunt, where no one is above suspicion.
 A gripping roller coaster ride with a shocking twist.